 You can combine these tips and activities to create an evening or bedtime routine.
 Fill your routine with relaxing activities designed to promote sleep, like a warm bath or reading instead of watching TV.
 Design your bedroom to be the right environment to sleep, with minimal distractions.
 Together, these factors should help to promote healthier sleep.

 Getting the Right Amount of Sleep

 How long can you go without sleep?
-Do your best to not find out.
-There’s no known duration of time we can go without sleep.
-Some people will start to feel the effects of sleep deprivation quickly, and for most it’ll kick in within 24 hours of no sleep.
+Do your best not to find out.
+There is no known duration of time we can go without sleep.
+Some people will start to feel the effects of sleep deprivation quickly, and for most, it will kick in within 24 hours of no sleep.

-As sleep is so critical to our health and well-being, it’s always best to aim for the right amount of sleep.
+As sleep is so critical to our health and well-being, it is always best to aim for the right amount of sleep.
 Getting the recommended 7 hours or more of sleep per night gives you the energy to be alert and focused for the day ahead.

 This article is for informational purposes and should not replace advice from your doctor or other medical professional.